camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-eventbridge.md

 ---
-id: aws-eventbridge
+id: amazon-eventbridge
 title: Amazon EventBridge Connector
-description: Send events to AWS EventBridge from your BPMN process.
+description: Send events to Amazon EventBridge from your BPMN process.
 ---

-The **AWS EventBridge Connector** integrates your BPMN service with [Amazon EventBridge](https://aws.amazon.com/eventbridge/), enabling the sending of events from your workflows for further processing or routing to other AWS services.
+The **Amazon EventBridge Connector** integrates your BPMN service with [Amazon EventBridge](https://aws.amazon.com/eventbridge/), enabling the sending of events from your workflows for further processing or routing to other AWS services.
 It provides seamless event-driven integration within your business processes.

-For more information, refer to the [AWS EventBridge documentation](https://docs.aws.amazon.com/eventbridge/index.html).
+For more information, refer to the [Amazon EventBridge documentation](https://docs.aws.amazon.com/eventbridge/index.html).

 ## Prerequisites